-When you complete this double degree, you can apply for a fourth year program in psychology (e.g. Bachelor of Behavioural Science (Honours Psychology) or Postgraduate Diploma in Psychology) to gain provisional registration as a psychologist.
+When you complete this double degree, you can apply for a fourth year program in psychology (e.g. Bachelor of Behavioural Science (Honours Psychology) or Graduate Diploma in Behavioural Science) to gain provisional registration as a psychologist.
 You must then complete at least two years of further study, which may comprise the completion of an appropriate APAC-accredited Masters degree and/or supervised work experience.

 At any point during your study, you can become a student member of the Australian Psychological Society.

 First year comprises foundation units to give you a solid overview of each area.
 You will study introductory psychology, criminology, policing, interpersonal processes and skills, justice and society, and research methods.
 You will also develop an understanding of the criminal justice system, and learn about forensic psychology and how it relates to law.

 By second year you will begin to pick study areas related to your justice major.
 You will expand your knowledge in social and organisational psychology, research analysis, social ethics, developmental psychology and counselling.

 Third year allows you to tailor your degree to your interests.
 Of the eight units studied in third year, you can choose six of them from an extensive electives list.
 Choose from areas such as human sexuality, alcohol and drug studies, forensic psychology, psychology and gender, road safety, industrial and organisational psychology, health psychology and family therapy.